Mental Health Facilities Muskegon, MI

 Healthwest Mental Health Center

-Healthwest Mental Health Center is a mental health treatment clinic in Muskegon, Michigan, located at 376 East Apple Avenue, in the 49442 zip code.
-Healthwest Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Healthwest Mental Health Center provides trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Healthwest Mental Health Center also supports people requiring dual diagnosis treatment, people with PTSD and transitional age young adults.
-Additional services provided by Healthwest Mental Health Center consist of integrated primary care services, education services and chronic disease/illness management.
+Healthwest Mental Health Center is a mental health clinic in Muskegon, MI, located at 376 East Apple Avenue, 49442 zip code area.
+Healthwest Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Healthwest Mental Health Center offers dialectical behavior therapy, behavior modification and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and adults.
+Healthwest Mental Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
+Additional services offered at Healthwest Mental Health Center include chronic disease/illness management, diet and exercise counseling and court-ordered outpatient treatment.

 Learn More